ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * **name**: Human readable long name of reaction
 * **abbreviation**: Short name of reaction
 * **direction**: Direction of reaction where ">" means right directional, "<" means left directional, and "=" means bi-directional
-* **thermoReversibility**: Reversibility of reaction where ">" means right directional, "<" means left directional, and "=" means bi-directional
+* **thermoReversibility**: Reversibility of reaction where ">" means right directional, "<" means left directional, "=" means bi-directional, and "?" means unknown
 * **defaultProtons**: Number of protons ???
+This is 0 in all reactions
-* **status**: String describing status of the reaction where OK means valid, MI means there is a mass imbalance, CI means there is a charge imbalance, HI means there is a hydrogen imbalance.
-Multiple values are delimited with a | character.
+* **status**: String describing status of the reaction with multiple values delimited with a "|" character.
+See below for details.
 * **equation**: Equation expressed in compound IDs

 What about the following fields?